figlerg/anyHR/README.md

 ## References
 For more information about mixing algorithms, see:

-Smith, R. L. (1984).
+- Smith, R. L. (1984).
 Efficient Monte Carlo procedures for generating points uniformly distributed over bounded regions.
 Operations Research, 32(6), 1296-1308.

-Kiatsupaibul, S., Smith, R. L., & Zabinsky, Z. B. (2011).
+- Kiatsupaibul, S., Smith, R. L., & Zabinsky, Z. B. (2011).
 An analysis of a variation of hit-and-run for uniform sampling from general regions.
 ACM Transactions on Modeling and Computer Simulation (TOMACS), 21(3), 1-11.

-Neal, R. M. (2003).
+- Neal, R. M. (2003).
 Slice sampling.
 The annals of statistics, 31(3), 705-767.

+We also thank Abraham Lee for his implementation of the PSO algorithms which is used here.
+See https://github.com/tisimst/pyswarm for more information.